History

-Learn more about our historic ranch estate and its story
+Learn more about our historic ranch estate

 Our History

-A Landscape With Deep Roots in History
+A Landscape With Deep Roots

-Long before European settlement, the Yokuts and Matsun people lived along the banks of San Luis Creek, sustained by its seasonal waters, wetlands, and abundant birdlife.
-The creek served as a gathering place and life-giving pathway through an otherwise dry and open plain, supporting generations of Indigenous stewardship.
-In September 1806, Spanish explorer Ensign Gabriel Moraga followed this same waterway into what is now Merced County, using San Luis Creek as a guide across a harsh, treeless landscape.
-Early accounts describe how the relief of finding fresh water inspired Moraga to name the nearby river La Merced, meaning “mercy” or “grace,” a name later adopted by the county itself.
-His journey marked one of the earliest recorded European passages through the region and placed San Luis Creek at the heart of Spanish-era exploration.
+In September 1806, Spanish explorer Ensign Gabriel Moraga followed the same waterway into what is now Merced County.
+Early accounts describe how the relief of finding fresh water moved him to name the nearby river La Merced — "mercy" or "grace" — a name the county itself would later carry.
+It was one of the earliest recorded European passages through the region, with San Luis Creek at its heart.

-A Living Sanctuary & Stewardship
+A Living Sanctuary

 Check out what we have to offer!